gatzka/cjet/src/autobahnfiles/readme.txt

 -the targtet request_target is /
 -the sub_protocol must be NULL
--the websocket-peer must echo the recieved messages back
+-the websocket-peer must echo the recieved messages back -for performance tests messages up to 16M must be handled (max. msg. size, wirte buffer size and heap size)

 Doxygen:
 -doxygen autobahnTest.qbs